Models Genesis: Introduction

-\jlreplace{ Our extensive experiments demonstrate that Models Genesis {\em significantly} outperform learning from scratch in all five target tasks (see \tablename~\ref{tab:terminology}).
-More importantly, learning from scratch simply in 3D may {\em not} necessarily yield performance better than fine-tuning state-of-the-art Models ImageNet.
-It is because 3D models contain significantly more parameters than their 2D counterparts and, thus, potentially require more data to reach a robust performance.
-But our Genesis Chest CT {\em consistently} tops any 2D/2.5D approaches including fine-tuning Models ImageNet as well as fine-tuning our Genesis Chest X-ray and Genesis Chest CT 2D.
-It confirms the importance of leveraging anatomical information in Chest CT and the effectiveness of our self-supervised learning method in solving 3D medical imaging problems. }{ Naturally, 3D imaging tasks in the most prominent medical imaging modalities (\eg CT and MRI) should be solved directly in 3D, but 3D models generally have significantly more parameters than their 2D counterparts, thus demanding more labeled data for training.
+Naturally, 3D imaging tasks in the most prominent medical imaging modalities (\eg CT and MRI) should be solved directly in 3D, but 3D models generally have significantly more parameters than their 2D counterparts, thus demanding more labeled data for training.
 As a result, learning from scratch simply in 3D may {\em not} necessarily yield performance better than fine-tuning Models ImageNet (\ie pre-trained models on ImageNet), as revealed in \figurename~\ref{fig:2D_3D_target_tasks}.
 However, as demonstrated by our extensive experiments in Sec.~\ref{sec:experiments}, our Genesis Chest CT not only {\em significantly} outperforms learning 3D models from scratch (see \figurename~\ref{fig:random_initialization}), but also {\em consistently} tops any 2D/2.5D approaches including fine-tuning Models ImageNet as well as fine-tuning our Genesis Chest X-ray and Genesis Chest CT 2D (see \figurename~\ref{fig:2D_3D_target_tasks} and \tablename~\ref{tab:3d_2.5d_2d}).
 Furthermore, Genesis Chest CT surpasses publicly-available, pre-trained, (fully) supervised 3D models (see \tablename~\ref{tab:top_existing_models}).
-Our results confirm the importance of 3D anatomical information and demonstrate the significance of Models Genesis for 3D medical imaging. }
+Our results confirm the importance of 3D anatomical information and demonstrate the significance of Models Genesis for 3D medical imaging.

 This performance is attributable to the following key observation: medical imaging protocols typically focus on particular parts of the body for specific clinical purposes, resulting in images of similar anatomy.
 The sophisticated yet recurrent anatomy offers consistent patterns for self-supervised learning to discover common representation of a particular body part (the lungs in our case).
 As illustrated in \figurename~\ref{fig:self_supervised_learning_framework}, the fundamental idea behind our self-supervised learning method is to recover anatomical patterns from images transformed via various ways in a unified framework.